On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Identifiability is a necessary and sufficient condition for the sign recovery

 \section{Identifiability is a necessary and sufficient condition for the sign recovery}

-When $\beta$ does not satisfy the irrepresentability condition then the LASSO sign estimator $S(\widehat{\beta}^{\rm L}(\lambda))$ fails to recover $S(\beta)$ with large probability.
-However, the irrepresentability condition is not an unsurpassable limitation to recover $S(\beta)$.
-Actually, the following Theorem \ref{convergence} shows that an appropriately thresholded LASSO (resp. thresholded BPDN) can recover $S(\beta)$ if only the non-zero elements of $\beta$ are sufficiently large and the identifiability condition holds.
+If $\beta$ does not satisfy the irrepresentability condition, then the LASSO sign estimator $S(\widehat{\beta}^{\rm L}(\lambda))$ is very unlikely to recover $S(\beta)$.
+However, one may relax this condition.
+In fact, Theorem \ref{convergence} shows that an appropriately thresholded version of LASSO (or thresholded version of BPDN) recovers $S(\beta)$ if only the non-zero elements of $\beta$ are sufficiently large and the identifiability condition is satisfied.

+\begin{thm} Let $X$ be a $n\times p$ matrix in general position and such that ${\rm rank}(X)=n$ and let $\widehat{\beta}$ be the LASSO or BPDN estimator with any fixed value of the tuning parameter $\lambda> 0$ or with any fixed regularization parameter $R\ge 0$. \\ {\bf Necessary condition for sign recovery:} If $S(\beta)$ is unidentifiable with respect to the $\ell_1$ norm, then the sign estimator derived from the thresholded LASSO or thresholded BPDN cannot recover $S(\beta)$.
+Indeed, for each fixed $\varepsilon \in \R^n$, the sign of at least one non-zero component of $\beta$ is not correctly estimated by $\widehat{\beta}(\varepsilon)$: